DelFly

-The 28 centimeter 16 gram DelFly II was capable of vertical take-off and landing and demonstrated simplified forms of autonomous flight, mainly using off-board processing.
+The 28 centimeter 16 gram DelFly II could take-off and land vertically and perform simple forms of autonomous flight, mainly using off-board processing.

-The DelFly Explorer measures 28 centimeter while weighing 20 grams and is equipped with a miniature stereo vision system for autonomous flight in buildings.
+The DelFly Explorer measures 28 centimeter while weighing 20 grams and has a miniature stereo vision system for autonomous flight in buildings.

 The DelFly Nimble is a very agile, tailless flapping wing MAV.
 It steers by modifying the motions of its wings, which allows it to perform high-speed maneuvers such as 360-degree flips.
-One of its uses is in studying insect flight; mimicking the extremely fast escape maneuvers of fruit flies revealed a new aerodynamic mechanism that helps to make rapid banked turns.
-The startup company Flapper Drones is developing a commercial version of the DelFly Nimble for applications within the entertainment sector (drone shows, festivals, theme parks).
+One of its uses is in studying insect flight; mimicking the very fast escape maneuvers of fruit flies revealed a new aerodynamic mechanism that helps to make rapid banked turns.
+A startup company Flapper Drones is developing a commercial version of the DelFly Nimble for uses in the entertainment field, including drone shows, festivals, theme parks.